JustSleightly/SleightlyBall/README.md

 <blockquote>

-If you need help with using SleightlyBall, reach out in the support channel on [discord](https://discord.sleightly.dev/) so me or a community member can help.
-If you have private issues, open up a support ticket instead.
+If you need help with using SleightlyBall, reach out in the designated support channel on [discord](https://discord.sleightly.dev/) so me or a community member can help.
+If you have private issues involving purchase details, open up a support ticket instead.

 </details>